tkhamez/swagger-eve-java/docs/FactionWarfareApi.md

 <a name="getCorporationsCorporationIdFwStats"></a>
 # **getCorporationsCorporationIdFwStats**
-> GetCorporationsCorporationIdFwStatsOk getCorporationsCorporationIdFwStats(corporationId, datasource, ifNoneMatch, token, userAgent, xUserAgent)
+> GetCorporationsCorporationIdFwStatsOk getCorporationsCorporationIdFwStats(corporationId, datasource, ifNoneMatch, token)

 Overview of a corporation involved in faction warfare